euisungkang/GW2Buddy/README.md

 # GW2Buddy
 GW2Buddy is a discord bot that parses and calculates your statistics in Guild Wars 2.
-The discord bot detects log dumps from arcdps, and automatically displays the information as a neat table in any Discord channel.
+The discord bot detects .evtc log dumps from arcdps, and automatically displays the information as a neat table in any Discord channel.

 ## Installation